kmacdonald06/ai-openscale-icp/creds.md

     Locked       false
     UUID         ApiKey-xxxxxxxxx-afd7-xxxxx-b0e1-xxxxxxxxxxx
     ```
-- Verify the Resource Group you are using in your {{site.data.keyword.Bluemix_notm}} account.
+- Verify the Resource Group you are using in your {{site.data.keyword.cloud_notm}} account.

   ![Resource Group in Cloud](images/cloud-resource.png)